ESiWACE-S1/fesom2-accelerate/docs/refactoring.md

 ### Data

-All variables defined outside the scope of the subroutine need to be identified.

 #### Nodes, elements, and edges
 - myDim_nod2D : *integer*
     - Used in multiple loops, it represents the beginning of some partition.